mahichodhary/Atlantis_Document/README.md

   c.
 What was the output from that last terraform apply?

   With Atlantis,everything is visible on the pull request.You can view the history of everything that was done to your infrastructure

+  2.Enable collaboration with everyone

+  You probably don't want to distribute Terraform credentials to everyone in your engineering organization, but now anyone can open up a Terraform pull request.
+  You can require approval before the pull request is applied so nothing happens accidentally.

+  3.Review Terraform pull requests better

+  You can't fully review a Terraform change without seeing the output of terraform plan.
+Now that output is added to the pull request automatically.

+  4.Standardize your workflows

+  Atlantis locks a directory/workspace until the pull request is merged or the lock is manually deleted.
+This ensures that changes are applied in the order expected.